-- Broadcast Storm Control is enabled by default. - When traffic exceeds the threshold specified for broadcast and multicast or unknown unicast traffic, packets exceeding the threshold are dropped until the rate falls back down beneath the threshold. - Rate limits set by the storm control function are also used by automatic storm control when the control response is set to rate control on the Auto Traffic Control (Configure Interface) page.
+- Broadcast Storm Control is enabled by default. - When traffic exceeds the threshold specified for broadcast and multicast or unknown unicast traffic, packets exceeding the threshold are dropped until the rate falls back down beneath the threshold.

-Using both rate limiting and storm control on the same interface may lead to unexpected results.
+- Rate limits set by the storm control function are also used by automatic storm control when the control response is set to rate control on the Auto Traffic Control (Configure Interface) page. - Using both rate limiting and storm control on the same interface may lead to unexpected results.
 It is therefore not advisable to use both of these features on the same interface.

 - Interface Displays a list of ports or trunks. - Type Indicates the port type.
-(1000BASE-T or 1000BASE SFP) - Unknown Unicast Specifies storm control for unknown unicast traffic. - Multicast Specifies storm control for multicast traffic. - Broadcast Specifies storm control for broadcast traffic. - Status Enables or disables storm control.
-(Default: Enabled for broadcast storm control, disabled for multicast and unknown unicast storm control) - Rate Threshold level in packets per second.
-(Range: 1-14881000 pps; Default: Disabled for unknown unicast and multicast traffic, 500 pps for broadcast traffic) - Resolution Indicates the resolution at which the rate can be configured.
+(1000BASE-T, 1000BASE SFP or 10GBASE SFP+) - Unknown Unicast Specifies storm control for unknown unicast traffic. - Multicast Specifies storm control for multicast traffic. - Broadcast Specifies storm control for broadcast traffic. - Status Enables or disables storm control.
+(Default: disabled for broadcast, multicast and unknown unicast storm control) - Rate Threshold level in packets per second.
+(Range: 1-1048574 pps; Default: Disabled for unknown unicast and multicast traffic, 500 pps for broadcast traffic) - Resolution Indicates the resolution at which the rate can be configured.